 Around the time that this code was appearing on the film, Eastman was making small quantities of a stock with improvements to the cyan stability, but these were not specially marked.
 I have seen some badly faded prints marked with the code identified as "4b", so this is not really a sign of a low fade print.
 Most of these are also only a little more than 20 years old, so if they were stored properly, fading should be just starting.

-One thing that I find to be odd is that for stock made in the late 1970's, the "4b" marking appears more frequently than other codes.
+One thing that I have noticed is that for stock made in the late 1970's, the "4b" (46) marking appears more frequently than other codes.

 More about Eastmancolor